LeoVacher/LeoVacher.github.io/_teaching/2020-internships.md

 Internship supervisions
 ======
-- S. Vizyl (L2 - 7 months) - Extended Bekenstein model and study of the variation of fundamental constants.
+- S. Vinzl (L2 - 7 months) - Extended Bekenstein model and study of the variation of fundamental constants.

 - N. Gentil (L2 - 7 months) - Quantifying the impact of Far Side Lobes asymmetries for the LiteBIRD mission.